always shopping

 Photo-Illustration: Courtesy of the retailers.

 How are your eyeballs lately?
-They’re probably experiencing some intense digital eye strain.
-Even though we’ve started going into offices again, we’re still finding ourselves spending an inflated amount of time (like, all day) staring at our big, medium, and little screens.
+If you spend as much time staring at big, medium, and little screens as we do, they’re probably experiencing some intense digital eye strain.
 According to the Vision Council, a group that represents eyeglasses manufacturers, individuals suffer from physical discomfort after screen use longer than just two hours (!!!) at a time — meaning your eyeballs need some TLC.
-Whether you’ve already invested in some blue-light glasses or still remain skeptical about them, we spoke with some experts to get all the details you need to find the right pair for you.
+Whether you’ve already invested in some blue-light glasses or still remain skeptical about them, we spoke with a few experts to get all the details you need to find the right pair for you.

 What even is blue light?